alajemba-vik/IntelliJ-Flutter-Images-Gutter-Icon/README.md

 - Knowledge about Kotlin
 - Knowledge about building plugins for the IntelliJ Platform or the willingness to dig around the [documentation](https://plugins.jetbrains.com/docs/intellij/creating-plugin-project.html)

-### Configuration
+### Configuration (Optional)
-During development, this plugin was run using Android studio, so this is set up as the default IDE:
+During initial development, this plugin was run using Android studio, so this is set up as the default IDE:
 ```
 //build.gradle.kts